-On 11 February 2016 the proposal for revision of the Corporate Governance Code was published by the Corporate Governance Code Monitoring Committee.
-The final version of the revised Corporate Governance Code was published on 8 December 2016 (the ‘Code’).
-By means of a Decree dated 29 August 2017 the Dutch government has designated the Code as applicable for Dutch companies with a public listing.
-The Code is based on the comply or explain principle and applies as from the financial year 2017.
+The latest version of the Dutch Corporate Governance Code (‘the Code’) was published on 8 December 2016.
+By means of a decree dated 29 August 2017, the Dutch government has designated the Code as applicable to Dutch companies with a public listing.
+The Code is based on the comply-or-explain principle and applies as from the financial year 2017.

-Decree with respect to the contents of the integrated report
+Decree with respect to the contents of the Executive Board report

-This chapter reports on the application of the Dutch Corporate Governance Code at Royal BAM Group nv.
-Together with the information about the Corporate Governance structure and the BAM Corporate Governance Compliance Overview, this comprises the ‘Corporate governance statement’ as specified in section 3 sub 1 of the Decree with respect to the contents of the Executive Board report (‘Besluit inhoud bestuursverslag’).
+This chapter reports on the application of the Code at Royal BAM Group.
+Together with the information about the corporate governance structure and the BAM corporate governance compliance overview (see www.bam.com/en/about-bam/corporate-governance), this comprises the ‘Corporate governance statement’ as specified in section 3 sub 1 of the Decree with respect to the contents of the Executive Board report (‘the Decree’).

 Compliance with the Corporate Governance Code

-Compliance with the Corporate Governance Code is described in the BAM Corporate Governance Compliance Overview, which is available on the website of BAM (www.bam.com).
+Compliance with the Code is described in the BAM corporate governance compliance overview, which is available on www.bam.com.
 This is to be read in conjunction with this section and is deemed to be incorporated into this section.
 In case there is a difference between the content of BAM’s publication and this section, this section will prevail.

 BAM fully complies with the principles and best practices of the Code.
 In accordance with the Code, the Company will submit any substantial changes in the main features of the corporate governance structure to the General Meeting for discussion purposes.